 By Rodrigo Campos

-Merger and acquisition announcements, as well as company-specific news including on Facebook and Alexion Pharma, helped stem losses.
+Merger and acquisition announcements, however, as well as company-specific news including on Facebook and Alexion Pharma, helped keep the S&P 500 and Nasdaq from bigger losses.

 China's exports unexpectedly tumbled 18.1 percent in February, against expectations for a 6.8 percent rise, swinging the trade balance into deficit and adding to fears of a slowdown in the world's second-largest economy.